swagger-atlas/atlas/README.md

 This setting is a list of 2-element tuple where it ensures that first element is always hit before second element.
 Each element represents OP_KEY of Swagger Operation.
-OP_KEY is simply "METHOD url" for any Swagger Operation OP_KEY for all swaggers can be obtained in `conf/routes.py` which is generated via `python manage.py generate_routes`
+OP_KEY is simply "METHOD url" for any Swagger Operation OP_KEY for all swaggers can be obtained in `conf/routes.py` which is generated via `atlas generate_routes`

 ---